 Delta Epsilon Sigma, a national honor society for students enrolled in Catholic colleges and universities, was established at St. Thomas in 1941.
 Students become eligible for membership in their junior year.
 St. Thomas students are accepted into the national organization of Delta Epsilon Sigma after they have been accepted into the University of St. Thomas Alpha Sigma chapter and are nominated for membership in the national organization.

 Senior candidates must have earned a cumulative grade point average of 3.50, while junior candidates must have a cumulative 3.75 grade point average.
 In the case of transfer credits, the St. Thomas grade point average must also satisfy the minimum requirement, with a minimum of twelve St. Thomas credits taken for letter grade.
 Graduate students are eligible for membership upon completion of one-half of their master’s degree requirements.
 Alumni are eligible if they have been graduated with honors or have received a graduate degree.

 Student members receive the Delta Epsilon Sigma Journal published by the national society three times each year.
 In addition, student members may submit articles for publication to the Journal, and apply for senior year and graduate school scholarships.
 Induction ceremonies are held at the beginning of fall and spring semesters each year.

 Members enjoy the following privileges: no restriction on class loads, and attendance as guests of the university at special academic functions.
-The course load privilege first becomes effective in the semester following a student’s induction to DES.

 Department Honor Societies